mietek/pol/README.md

 Notice that if entries are coming from a definition or from a screen, no conflict can arise with the message buffer.
 Only if input is currently being read from the message buffer is there a problem.

-However there are 2 places where source of input is changed.
+However there are two places where source of input is changed.
 This is in the code for `;` and `;S`.
 If `;` restores NEXT<sub>W</sub> to NEXT, it must guarantee that input is available.
 That is, jump to QUERY if EMPTY is true and SCREEN is 0.
 Likewise, if `;S` restores SCREEN to 0, it should jump to QUERY if EMPTY is true (NEXT is guaranteed to be NEXT<sub>W</sub>.

 The logic required is summarized in [Figure 5](#figure-5-augmenting-control-loop) and is the price paid for duplexing the message buffer.
 One final complication concerns EMPTY.
 If true, it states that input has been destroyed; it does not indicate that output is currently in the message buffer.
 Output may have been placed there and already sent.
 If the message buffer is empty, type OK before jumping to QUERY.